d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 Starting from the top (the root), the tree splits the population in two subsets according to the question asked (the variable and the cut), and it does the same for every node.
 If the county meets the criteria it is classified to the left, and otherwise to the right.
 In this case the first split indicates that if the county has less than 50% `white_alone` population, it is classified to the left node (only 12% of the counties), and the rest goes to the right (80% of the counties).
 The higher the percentage of counties that Trump won in the node, the redder the node.
 Nodes associated with Clinton are bluer.

 Apparently *race* is one of the most important characteristic determining the winner candidate.
 3 over the 5 splits include race (we will know more about this when we check the *Variable Importance* later on).
-And there is also a variable referring the housing structure and other about education.
-According to this tree, for counties with less than 50% `white_alone` population, the winner was also determined by the amount of housing units in multi-unit structures (maybe an urbanization's proxy?) and the percentage of 25 years old or older persons holding a Bachelor's degree or higher.
+And there is also a variable referring the *housing structure* and other about *education*.

+One key feature of CART is that it allows different characteristics to be relevant for each node resulted from a split.
+In this case, for counties with less than 50% `white_alone` population, the winner was also determined by the amount of housing units in multi-unit structures (maybe an urbanization's proxy?) and the percentage of 25 years old or older persons holding a Bachelor's degree or higher.
+But for the rest of the counties, it was determined by other racial characteristics.
+This is because the algorithm partitions the feature space in two using linear parallel to the axis decision boundaries, and for each generated region does the same, over and over.

+This can be revealing, uncovering underlying interactions of variables for different groups, harder to discover using other methods.

 # Performance Evaluation

-Now I evaluate how good is this model.
+Now I evaluate how good this model is.
 Prior to this post I wouldn't pay any extra attention to the usage of different measures taking into account how unbalanced the data was.
-There are a lot of measures to evaluate the fit, I explore some of them prioritizing the ones that explicitly deal with unbalanced classes.
+There are a lot of measures to evaluate the fit, I will explore some of them prioritizing the ones that explicitly deal with unbalanced classes.

-When I do this evaluations, I do them over the `test` sample, otherwise would be like cheating!
+This evaluations should always be done over the `test` sample, otherwise it would be like cheating!

 ## Missclassification Error